MiladHajiShafiee/appointmet-booking/README.md

     > npx react-native run-android

+1. In the cloned project root directory run:

+    > npm run data:import

+    or

+    > yarn data:import

 1. After all start your server, client, and mobile apps with these commands in order:

     > npm run server